Towards Building Multilingual Language Model for Medicine: Methodology

+\textbf{Metrics and Human Rating.} In this part we will introduce the \textbf{evaluation metrics and human rating criteria} used in our work.
 To evaluate the performance of LLMs, we employ two metrics: Accuracy and Rationale Similarity.
 Measuring Accuracy is straightforward, as the LLM can generate outputs following a specific template.
 However, assessing Rationale Similarity presents a more complex challenge, typical within the NLP domain.
 Initially, we applied three classical text similarity methods, BLEU~\cite{papineni-etal-2002-bleu} and ROUGE~\cite{lin-2004-rouge}, and Bert-score~\cite{zhang2020bertscore}.

 \textbf{BLEU} quantifies the match between a model's output and that of a reference, focusing on the precision of n-grams.
 The BLEU is calculated as follows:

 where $P_n$ is the precision of n-grams, $w_n$ is the weight for each n-gram size, BP is the brevity penalty. $N$ typically equals 4 in most applications.
 To $\text{BLEU}-n$, the evaluation focuses only on n-grams of that specific length, by setting $w_n=1$ for a particular $n$ and setting all other weights to 0.
 In the standard BLEU calculation, a weighted average of BLEU-1 through BLEU-4 scores is used, with each component typically having equal weight($w_1=w_2=w_3=w_4=0.25$).